-The future realization of deferred tax assets can be affected by many factors, including current and future economic conditions, net realizable fair market value, and can either be increased or

-Notes to the Consolidated Financial Statements For the six months ended June 30, 2021 and 2020 decreased where, in the view of management, such change is warranted.
+The future realization of deferred tax assets can be affected by many factors, including current and future economic conditions, net realizable fair market value, and can either be increased or decreased where, in the view of management, such change is warranted.
 No deferred tax assets have been deemed probable to date.